The Most Amazing 88 Contemporary Architects And Their Work

 33. Ben van Berkel – The Erasmus Bridge

 Ben van Berkel, born in 1957 is a Dutch architect; who founded together with his wife, UNStudio.
-One of his memorable projects is the Erasmus Bridge, who was accomplished before the creation of his new office, UNStudio.
+One of his memorable projects is the Erasmus Bridge, which was accomplished before the creation of his new office, UNStudio.
 The bridge is compared with a swan by the public and described by the architect as being” a bracket construction in sky-colored steel [that] can appear thin as a needle, or wide as a harp”.

 34. Bernard Tschumi – The New Acropolis Museum